pramttl/mirror-sync-api/README.md

 Open Source Lab: Simple Mirror Syncing API
 ------------------------------------------

-The following functionality is being built at the moment:
+The following functionality is available at the moment

-* Adding projects
+* Adding an upstream project
+* Removing a project
+* Updating a project

+(Only master node API is available at the moment)

 ### Adding an upstream project